oneclickvirt/oneclickvirt.github.io/docs/en/incomplete/webvirtcloud.md

 > **Additional Notes:**
 >
 > - Higher specifications are recommended for production use.
 This minimal setup is only sufficient to run 4 small VMs in a test environment.
-> - The server must support KVM nested virtualization with VM-x/AMD-V/Hyper-V enabled.
+> - The server recommends using KVM nested virtualization with VM-x/AMD-V/Hyper-V enabled support.
+> - If `VM-x/AMD-V/Hyper-V` is not enabled and supported is not a problem, it will automatically switch to QEMU to open a VM using TCG emulation, except that in this case there will be a performance loss.
 > - The installation uses binary files directly, skipping dependency installation.

 ### Environment Testing